OutSystems/docs-product/src/ref/apis/performancemonitoring-api.md

 FN | Front-end Name | The name of the front-end server that handled the request.
 EPN | EndPoint Name | The name of the web screen that was handling the request.
 EPK | EndPoint Key | The key of the web screen that was handling the request.
 AN | Action Name | The name of the action that was handling the request.
-Actions include the Preparation action and Screen Actions.<br/>Note: If the web screen does not have a Preparation action, or if a cached version was served, then the ActionName is "(PageRender)".
+Actions include the Preparation action and Screen Actions.<br/>Note: If the web screen doesn't have a Preparation action, or if a cached version was served, then the ActionName is "(PageRender)".
 AK | Action Key | The key of the action that was handling the request.
-D | Duration | The total time, in milliseconds, the server spent serving the request.<br/>Note: If the application server (for example, IIS) queued the request due to server load, the time spent waiting in the queue is not included in this metric.
+D | Duration | The total time, in milliseconds, the server spent serving the request.<br/>Note: If the application server (for example, IIS) queued the request due to server load, the time spent waiting in the queue isn't included in this metric.
 TQT | Total Query Time | The total time spent, in milliseconds, executing queries (Aggregates and Advanced Queries).
 TQE | Total Query Executions | The total number of executed queries (Aggregates and Advanced Queries).
 TET | Total Extension Time | The total time spent, in milliseconds, calling actions provided by extensions.